NSLS-II/docs/source/remote-access.rst

 This will open a new notebook.
 Enter code and press shift+enter to execute it.
 Python libraries for accessing and analyzing data are already installed.
-Your code will be executed on machines physically close to where the beamline's data is stored, given optimal performance.
+Your code will be executed on machines physically close to where the beamline's data is stored, giving optimal performance.

    .. image:: _static/jupyterhub-blank-nb.png
       :align: center